solidi/hl-mods/workspace/redist/readme.txt

 - Bacontsu for portalgun code and his work on mirroring https://github.com/bacontsu/halflife_portal
 - cagemonkey for the invention of the GunGame mode in Counter-Strike and the amx plugin https://avalanche.gungame.org/download.php
 - kriswema, Jeroen Bogers, and Zero3Cool for the resgen tool https://github.com/kriswema/resgen
-- Marc Laidlaw, Trashbang and Joe Wintergreen for dm_lister, and AudioCraZ for the opulent reskin https://thetrashbang.tumblr.com/
+- Marc Laidlaw and Trashbang for dm_lister, and AudioCraZ for the opulent reskin https://thetrashbang.tumblr.com/